Mentona Moser: Establishing social work in Switzerland

 That same year, Moser's sister Fanny married with Jaroslav Hoppe and she felt her presence at Au was barely tolerated.
 Moser moved into a student apartment in Zürich and began giving lectures on public welfare.
 She also began publishing, with such works as Contributions to the Charity and Social Assistance in Their Practical Application Feminine Youth of the Upper Classes: Considerations and Recommendations.
 Founding an association for the blind, she arranged chauffeurs, pamphlets and helpers and then also founded the first social welfare office to assist tubercular patients.
-By 1904, she had moved into an apartment with the Dr. Clara Willdenow and her friend, Pauline Bindschedler, at Kreuzstrasse 44.
-She and Willdenow became lovers, and in Moser's later biography, she described their relationship as "lesbian love", a phrase not in common use at the time.
-Soon she had submitted design plans to the city council for laborer settlements in Zürich, which led to the construction of such settlements near St. Jacob's Church and in Zürichberg.
+By 1904, she had moved into an apartment with Dr. Clara Willdenow and her friend, Pauline Bindschedler, at Kreuzstrasse 44.
+She and Willdenow became lovers, and, in Moser's later biography, she described their relationship as "lesbian love", a phrase not in common use at the time.
+Soon she submitted design plans to the city council for laborer settlements in Zürich, which led to the construction of such settlements near St. Jacob's Church and in Zürichberg.

-In 1907, Moser developed plans, based on the English model for women's courses in social welfare.
+In 1907, Moser developed plans based on the English model for women's courses in social welfare.
 These would later be adopted and developed into the School for Social Work.
-By 1908, Moser was giving lectures on childcare and then the following year, her Blind Association was adjoined to the state programs developed to provide general care for the blind, which included workshops and a library for the blind developed by Moser.
+By 1908, Moser was giving lectures on childcare.
+The following year her Blind Association was adjoined to the state programs developed to provide general care for the blind, which included workshops and a library for the blind developed by Moser.
 She also designed playgrounds, working with the city construction manager, Dr. Hermann Balsiger.
 She joined the Socialist Party, traveling to party meetings in other countries to study worker cooperatives.
 At one such meeting in Davos, Moser began developing a relationship with Balsinger, which eventually led to her breakup with Willdenow.
-In January 1909, Moser and Balsinger married and within the year, gave birth to the couple's first child, a daughter they named Amrey, on 24 December.
-Two years later in 1911, she gave birth to their son, Edouard.
-In 1913, Moser's son became seriously ill with tuberculosis of the spine, causing the couple stress, but her husband, who had successfully planned a food cooperative was deemed essential to the country and spared war service.
+In January 1909, Moser and Balsinger married and she gave birth to the couple's first child, a daughter they named Amrey, on 24 December of the same year.
+Two years later, in 1911, she gave birth to their son, Edouard.
+In 1913, Moser's son became seriously ill with tuberculosis of the spine, causing the couple stress, but her husband, who had successfully planned a food cooperative, was deemed essential to the country and was spared war service.